dabstractor/jin/PRD.md

 # Create the claude mode (first-time only)
 # ----------------------------
 jin mode create claude
-# - Sets up the mode branch
+# - Sets up the mode ref
 # - No merge to workspace yet

 # ----------------------------